 - " Strong links with VWL: VWL acts as the originator and servicer of the transaction.
-There is no backup servicer facilitator or backup servicer in place before a servicer termination event like servicer insolvency occurs.
-Additionally, VWL's role as the seller in the transaction and its ability to honour its commitments under the repurchase obligation upon a breach of warranties and guarantees made under the sale of receivables introduce a credit link to VW FS (see "Securitisation structure description"). - " Commingling risk: The commingling risk on collections is mitigated by (i) the rating of the servicer at closing, (ii) the monthly sweep of collections to the issuer account, (iii) a requirement to advance expected collections before each collection period upon a downgrade of VW FS or, subsequently, a company holding directly at last 50.0% of the shares in the seller, below Baa1 and (iv) the automatic termination of collection authority upon servicer insolvency (see "Asset analysis Primary asset analysis Commingling risk"). - " Compliance with the German insolvency code (Insolvenzordnung)(InsO): According to Sec.
-108 (1)(2) of the German insolvency code (InsO), lease receivables have to be refinanced within a short period after origination to remain valid and enforceable for the issuer in case of an originator insolvency.
-Legal risk increases because of the fact that the maximum interim period exceeds three months at the pool cut-off date by up to around 21 days to complete the portfolio transfer for the initial secured refinancing of lease receivables in the portfolio.
-The risk is mitigated by the clear limit and the short additional period; the obvious intention of the originator to use securitisation for lease refinancing; and the relatively high rating of the originator VWL (see "Securitisation structure analysis Additional structural analysis Asset transfer, true sale and bankruptcy remoteness").
+There is no backup servicer facilitator or backup servicer in place before a servicer termination event like servicer insolvency. (see "Securitisation structure description"). - " Commingling risk: The commingling risk on collections is mitigated by (1) the rating of the servicer at closing, (2) the monthly sweep of collections to the issuer account, (3) a requirement to advance expected collections before each collection period upon a downgrade of VWB below Baa2 and (4) the automatic termination of collection authority upon servicer insolvency (see "Asset analysis Primary asset analysis Commingling risk"). - " Compliance with the German insolvency code: According to Sec.
+108 (1)(2) of the German insolvency code (InsO), lease receivables have to be refinanced within a short period of time after origination to remain valid and enforceable for the issuer in case of an originator insolvency.
+Legal risk increases because of the fact that the maximum interim period exceeds three months at the pool cut-off date by up to around 21 days to complete the portfolio transfer for the initial secured refinancing of lease receivables in the securitised portfolio.
+The risk is mitigated by (1) the clear limit and the short additional period of time; (2) the obvious intention of the originator to use securitisation for lease refinancing; and (3) the relatively high rating of the originator VWL (see "Securitisation structure analysis Additional structural analysis Asset transfer, true sale and bankruptcy remoteness"). - " Service components in lease contracts: A significant portion of lease contracts in the pool (78.9%) have standard service components attached to them.
+Although cash flows for services are not securitised, this may lead to lessee contract termination risk or lessee set-off risk in case services are not provided.
+However, this risk is mitigated by a number of factors, including the strong incentive to continue services in a servicer insolvency scenario because of the German post-insolvency restructuring regime.
+In addition, the enforcement of such lessee rights is uncertain (see "Securitisation structure analysis Additional structural analysis Service components in lease contracts").